Skip to content

 • 4 large egg yolks

-What are the eggs doing in this chocolate ice cream base?
+What are eggs doing in this chocolate ice cream base?

 Eggs are an important stabilizer in ice cream.
 They make it so that instead of just eating frozen and whipped condensed milk (which happens in some no-churn recipes!), you get a creamy, fluffy, but still smooth and rich, ice cream base.
 The eggs form a custard, which thickens the ice cream base and gives you rich and smooth ice cream as a result.